 Door closers on flat front doors should only be fitted to the interior side of the door to prevent vandalism and to allow for the door to be correctly adjusted when the closer is fitted.

 Look for a label or plug on top (or occasionally on the side) of the door.
+Without a certification mark, you cannot be sure this really is a fire door.
+Use a mirror or the selfie function on your camera phone.

 Check the gaps around the top and sides of the door are consistently less than 4mm when the door’s closed.
 The gap under the door can be slightly larger (up to 8mm), but it does depend on the door.
 Ideally, you should not see light under the door.
+Use a £1 coin to get a feel for scale – it’s about 3mm thick.

 Look for any intumescent seals around the door or frame.
 Check they’re intact with no sign of damage.
+These seals expand when heated and help stop fire and smoke passing through gaps.

 In the first instance, contact your landlord / freeholder or managing agent.